impleri/mechanema/readme.md

 "Give me a place to stand on, and I will move the Earth." -- Archimedes

 Mechanema are (simple) machines.
 In ancient Greece, it was believed that there were just a few simple machines.
-Heron of Alexandria in his _Mechanics_ listed them as: lever, windlass, pulley, wedge, and screw.
+Hero of Alexandria in his _Mechanics_ listed them as: lever, windlass, pulley (tackle block), wedge, and screw.
 With just these five machines, one could in theory set any object into motion.
 During the Renaissance, these simple machines were described as the basis for all other machines.

 Within this repository, find several opinionated libraries that, like those simple machines of antiquities, can help put something in motion -- namely your own